 These are two very different vulnerabilities, each have nothing to do with WordPress, but because of them a number of WordPress sites were afflicted with malware issues.
 So who is really at fault?

-Ask yourself, how would all the WordPress specific hardening protected you here?
+Ask yourself, how would all the WordPress-specific hardening protect you here?
 The answer is, if you’re only focusing on WordPress you’re doing it wrong and the answer is nothing.

 The next obvious place to look is at the WordPress architecture.